Scale AWS SDK for pandas workloads with AWS Glue for Ray

 The Amazon CloudWatch logs of the job provide insights into the performance achieved from reading blocks in parallel in a multi-node Ray cluster.

-For simplicity, this example showcased Amazon S3 and Athena APIs only, but AWS SDK for pandas supports other services, including Amazon Timestream and Amazon Redshift.
 For a full list of the APIs that support distribution, refer to Supported APIs.

 Clean up AWS resources